 People talk about Hardwood flooring as though it’s all the same, but it’s not.
 There are different kinds of floor called hardwood flooring, and then within those kinds are specific species.
-On this page we’ll discuss how it work.
+In this blog post, we’ll discuss how it works.

 Solid Hardwood Flooring